 - Evaluate the impact/potential impact of policy measures on overall health, health care access, and quality of care for these populations.

-* Students enrolled in the certificate are encouraged to substitute a methods course in their own discipline to satisfy this required course.
+* Students enrolled in the certificate are encouraged to substitute an approved methods course in their own discipline to satisfy this requirement.

 ** Or an approved substitute course.